 - Higher education lecturer

 - Secondary school teacher

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-Work experience in a design-related area, through holiday work or course placements, is an essential part of the process of getting into the industry.
-That gained in the retail sector, for example, will help demonstrate your enthusiasm and commitment to the sector, as well as developing your commercial awareness.
+Work experience in a design-related area, through holiday work or course placements, is essential for getting into the industry.
+Experience gained in the retail sector, for example, will help demonstrate your enthusiasm and commitment to the sector, as well as developing your commercial awareness.

 Search for placements and find out more about work experience and internships.